 Understanding what happens before, during, and after placement

-Before having Kyleena placed, tell your healthcare professional if you:
+Before having Kyleena placed, tell your healthcare provider about all of your medical conditions including if you:

 Taking the mystery out of the placement procedure

 Many women have concerns about the placement of Kyleena.
 Often, learning all you can about what to expect can help: